Worst reasonable efforts

 Index: Click to expand:

-Few can dress up nonsense in finery like we eagles of the law: to “use endeavours” is to embark upon an action worthy of a memorialisation by covenant; to “try”, not so much, despite being the same thing.
+Few can dress up nonsense in finery like we eagles of the law: to “use endeavours” is to embark upon an action worthy of memorialisation by covenant; to “try”, not so much, despite being the same thing.

 And a merchant who accepts responsibility only for her gross negligence promises little more than forbearance from outright recklessness in the performance of her bond.
 Yet counsel on either side (of the bargain; not the Atlantic!) nod along as if this is somehow all right.